 “Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord.”

 The center of attraction on that day will be Jesus in Person: resplendent and triumphant.
 "We shall all be changed—in a moment, in the twinkling of an eye...”
 I have pictured the Rapture as if it were only a local event occurring in the area where I live.
 In reality, it will actually be world-wide and global.

 Suppose I were to die today as a follower of Jesus expecting that I will be raised from the dead on the “Last Day?”
 Surprise!
 When I take my last breath and exit my old body, I expect to time travel to the Rapture “in a moment, in the twinkling of and eye.”
 I am now an old man, 88 years old, so my possible exit from this mortal life could happen any day.
 Of course I care very much about those I will leave behind when I exit.

 It is not world events which concern me the most, it’s the brevity of my present life!
-Many people, including the Apostle Paul, have been given access to heaven for a short time.
+A few people, including the Apostle Paul, have been given access to heaven for a short time in a visionary experience of bing caught up to the Third Heaven.
 Those so privileged usually say they would prefer to have remained “up-yonder” instead of being sentenced to additional time on the planet.

 A favorite passage of mine, for half a century, is the following:

 Simon Peter, a bondservant and apostle of Jesus Christ, To those who have obtained like precious faith with us by the righteousness of our God and Savior Jesus Christ: